One-dimensional reduction of viscous jets. I. Theory: Geometry

 \section{Geometry}

 For axisymmetric fibers, it is natural to use cylindrical coordinates.
-The third coordinate ($z$) is naturally associated with the axis of symmetry, and the other coordinates ($r,\theta$) parameterize the two-dimensional space which is orthogonal to this axis.
-However for generally curved fibers, we must use fiber adapted coordinates.
+The third coordinate ($z$) is naturally associated with the axis of symmetry, and the other coordinates ($r,\theta$) parameterze the two-dimensional space which is orthogonal to this axis.
+However, for generally curved fibers, we must use fiber adapted coordinates.
 They are closely related to cylindrical coordinates in the sense that we choose a central line inside the fiber and we use the natural coordinate of this line as the third coordinate.
 The two other coordinates are then used to describe the planes which are orthogonal to this central line.
-In this section we explicit the construction of the fiber adapted coordinates and the orthonormal basis which is naturally associated with it.
+In this section, we construct fiber adapted coordinates and the orthonormal basis which is naturally associated with it.